 For variety, some give Manek Chowk a miss and end up in the Law Garden Food Street.

 The road perpendicular to the Law Garden Market already has thriving footfall thanks to the clothes, shoes and souvenirs, so it’s easy to steer hungry shoppers for snacks after.
 What started as a few stalls initially is now a full blown busting street market with pop-up shops, carts and some permanent addresses.
 Expect chaats, snacks, Chinese fare and north Indian cuisine here.
 The market has an extremely festive vibe.
+The veg heavy leaning of the cuisine in Ahmedabad can get tiresome for hardcore non-vegetarians.
+This is when a trip in the evening to Bhatiyar Gali will seem legit.
+Dig into prawns, mutton, fish and chicken kebabs and curries, served with hot tandoori rotis.
+The market is sedate until evenings, after which one has to elbow through crowds to get a seat at the stalls.

 Ahmedabad is an alfresco diners dream come true.
 Ask any local and the night markets would come pat as the first recommendation on their minds.
 Even before the famous Amdavadi thaali. |